Explore Hiring API

 | Candidates | People in the hiring pipeline | Sync candidate records, enrich profiles, reporting |

-| Job openings | Roles you are actively hiring for | Build a careers page, align openings with an ATS |
+| Job openings | Internal requisitions for roles you are hiring for | Headcount reporting, pipeline analytics, sync with internal ATS or planning tools |

 | Applications | Links between candidates and specific job openings | Track pipeline stages, drive downstream automations |

-| Job ads | Public‑facing job postings linked to job openings | Power a custom careers page, route applicants to Bob’s application form |
+| Job ads | Published postings and apply links for external candidates | Custom careers page, syndication, route applicants to Bob’s hosted application form |

 To learn more, see Key concepts.